Mordechai Vanunu: Pursuit and capture by Israeli government

-The Israeli government, then led by Shimon Peres, ultimately decided to abduct Vanunu and bring him to Israel to face trial, instead of assassinating him.
+The Israeli government, then led by Shimon Peres, ultimately decided to abduct Vanunu and bring him to Israel to face trial.
 But the government was determined to avoid harming its good relationship with the British government, then led by Prime Minister Margaret Thatcher.
-Given that the Israeli government didn't want to risk confrontation with British intelligence, it decided that the Mossad would try to secretly persuade Vanunu to leave British territory under his own volition.
+Given that the Israeli government did not want to risk confrontation with British intelligence, it decided that the Mossad would try to secretly persuade Vanunu to leave British territory under his own volition.
 Israel's efforts to capture Vanunu were headed by Giora Tzahor.

-Through constant surveillance and analysis by Mossad psychologists, Mossad found that Vanunu had become lonely and was eager for female companionship.
-Masquerading as an American tourist called "Cindy", Israeli Mossad agent Cheryl Ben Tov befriended Vanunu, and on 30 September 1986 persuaded him to fly to Rome with her on a holiday, leaving the next day.
+Through constant surveillance and analysis by Mossad expert Freudian psychologists, it was agreed that Vanunu, though lonely and somewhat socially challenged, was still eager and fit for female companionship.
+Masquerading as an American tourist named "Cindy", Israeli Mossad agent Cheryl Ben Tov befriended Vanunu, and on 30 September 1986 persuaded him to fly to Rome with her on a holiday, leaving the next day.
 This has been portrayed as a honey trap operation, whereby an intelligence agent employs seduction to gain the target's trust—a practice which has been officially approved in Israel.
 Meanwhile, the Israeli Navy ship INS Noga was ordered to sail for Italy.

 The Noga, disguised as a merchant ship, was fitted with electronic surveillance equipment and satellite communications gear in its superstructure, and was primarily used to intercept communications traffic in Arab ports.
 As the ship was heading from Antalya in Turkey back to Haifa, the captain was instructed by encrypted message to change course for Italy and anchor off the coast of La Spezia, out of the port in international waters.

 Once in Rome, Vanunu and Ben Tov took a taxi to an apartment in the city's old quarter, where three waiting Mossad operatives overpowered Vanunu and injected him with a paralyzing drug.
 Later that night, a white van hired by the Israeli embassy arrived, and Vanunu was carried to the vehicle bound to a stretcher.
 The van drove with Vanunu and the agents to La Spezia's dock, where they boarded a waiting speedboat, which reached the waiting Noga anchored off the coast.
 The crew of the Noga were all ordered to assemble in the ship's common hall behind locked doors, as Vanunu and the Mossad agents boarded the ship, which then departed for Israel.
 During the journey, Vanunu was kept in a secluded cabin, with just the Mossad agents routinely interrogating and guarding him in turns, while none of the Nogas crew were allowed to approach either of them.